 Low porosity hair has tightly sealed cuticles that make it difficult for moisture to be absorbed and penetrate.

-- When you have your hair underneath running water, it takes a while to get saturated
+- Your hair takes a while to get saturated

-- Water tends to bead on your hair
+- Water beads on top of your hair

 - You may be sensitive to protein

 Although those things can be frustrating at times, caring for low porosity hair doesn’t have to be a hassle.
-You can still properly take care of your curls and maintain healthy natural hair by following the tips we’re about to discuss in this post.
+You can still maintain healthy hair by following the tips in this post.

 Caring for Low Porosity Hair

-The heat/steam helps to open up the cuticles which will allow your product to penetrate more effectively.
-You can also use heat for your pre-poo treatments!
+Heat will help to open up the cuticles which will allow your product to penetrate more effectively.

 Avoid Heavy Products + Silicones